 About service mesh

-A service mesh is a dedicated infrastructure layer that you add your apps to that ensures secure service-to-service commnication across cloud networks.
-With a service mesh, you can solve problems, such as service identity, mutual TLS communication, consistent L7 network telemetry gathering, service resilience, secure traffic routing between services across clusters, and policy enforcement, such as to enforce quotas or rate limit requests.
+A service mesh is a dedicated infrastructure layer that you add your apps to, which ensures secure service-to-service communication across cloud networks.
+With a service mesh, you can solve problems such as service identity, mutual TLS communication, consistent L7 network telemetry gathering, service resilience, secure traffic routing between services across clusters, and policy enforcement, such as to enforce quotas or rate limit requests.
 To learn more about the benefits of using a service mesh, see What is a service mesh in the Gloo Mesh Enterprise documentation.

 About Istio